 Yoga Nidra is a very subtle and delicate process of stimulating the various layers of the human mind.
 But the simple guided technique opens doors to several physical and mental health benefits.

-Yoga Nidra is a state of complete relaxation of the mind and unraveling of various complex emotions that the experiences.
-Yoga Nidra brings about mental calm and soothes agitated nerves and brain cells.
+- Stress Relief: Yoga Nidra is a state of complete relaxation of the mind and unraveling of various complex emotions that the experiences.
+It brings about mental calm and soothes agitated nerves and brain cells.
 While Yoga Nidra cannot eliminate all stress, it enables people to handle stressful situations healthily.

-Anxiety and restlessness of the mind can have a negative impact on one’s physical and mental health.
+- Anxiolytic Effect: Anxiety and restlessness of the mind can have a negative impact on one’s physical and mental health.
 Practice Yoga Nidra regularly to experience its beneficial effects in reducing anxiety.
-Yoga Nidra allows people to manage their emotions well and channels any negativity away from the mind and body.
+It allows people to manage their emotions well and channels any negativity away from the mind and body.
 People who practice Yoga Nidra are likely to manage their anxiety healthily.

-The human mind wavers easily and can get distracted from its object of focus.
+- Enhanced Mental Focus: The human mind wavers easily and can get distracted from its object of focus.
 Yoga Nidra activates dormant energies that strengthen your mind, allowing it to concentrate better.
-Yoga Nidra trains the mind to control its emotions and channel them towards a more fruitful outcome.
+It trains the mind to control its emotions and channel them towards a more fruitful outcome.
 Stressed students dealing with pressure for academic success greatly benefit from Yoga Nidra.

-Yoga Nidra is a very moving experience for many people as it may cause complex emotions to resurface.
-Yoga instructors encourage people to face their emotions and thoughts rather than suppressing them during Yoga Nidra.
+It is a very moving experience for many people as it may cause complex emotions to resurface.
+Yoga instructors encourage people to face their emotions and thoughts rather than suppressing them during It.
 Yoga Nidra is more relaxing than meditation as one has to lie down to practice the technique.
-There is little chance of going wrong during Yoga Nidra since you will get constant instructions from an expert.
+There is little chance of going wrong during Yogic Nindra since you will get constant instructions from an expert.

 Yoga Nidra can be part of the daily Yoga routine or performed separately during bedtime to allow complete relaxation of the mind and body.